hnrt/anago/README.md

-# Anago - XenServer Console for Linux
+# Anago - XenServer Management Console for Linux

 Anago is a graphical user interface for managing Citrix XenServer, working on Intel x86\_64 Linux platform.
 Though its functionality is limited as compared with Citrix XenCenter, Anago provides Linux GNOME desktop users with fundamental means for XenServer management.